confluentinc/cp-demo/README.md

 	$ ./$DEMOPATH/listen_wikipedia.parsed.sh SASL
 	```

 5. Verify that an unauthorized user, even one that has been authenticated via SSL, cannot connect.
-This denial happens because the principal in SSL, e.g. ``CN=client,OU=TEST,O=CONFLUENT,L=PaloAlto,ST=Ca,C=US``, is different than the principal in SASL, e.g. ``client``, and was not configured as a super user.
-Consume some messages from topic ``wikipedia.parsed`` with a client that authenticates to the SSL port 11091 instead of 9091.
-The client should fail with an exception ``org.apache.kafka.common.errors.TopicAuthorizationException: Not authorized to access topics: [wikipedia.parsed]``.
+This denial happens because the principal in SSL, i.e. ``CN=client,OU=TEST,O=CONFLUENT,L=PaloAlto,ST=Ca,C=US``, is different than the principal in SASL, e.g. ``client``, and is unauthorized.
+Consume some messages from topic ``wikipedia.parsed`` with a client that authenticates to the SSL port 11091 instead of the SASL_SSL port 9091.
+The client fails with an exception ``org.apache.kafka.common.errors.TopicAuthorizationException: Not authorized to access topics: [wikipedia.parsed]``.

 	```bash
 	$ ./$DEMOPATH/listen_wikipedia.parsed.sh SSL